-I am very happy and honored to post something from my other half of nearly 30 years, Dorian Dorey!
+I am very happy and honored to post something from my other half of 30 years, Dorian Dorey!
 This is the first time she is posting, but it certainly won’t be the last.

 I love the streets of my city, and never tire of walking through the many worlds they offer.
 It’s one of the reasons my Hunny, Dave, and I won’t leave this city we can barely afford – despite the efforts of many a housing counselor.